FailAcademy/learning/wdp-london/_projects/project-05.md

 ## Design Specifications

-### Structure:
+### Structure

-* This fixed width website is `1080px` wide
+- This fixed width website is `1080px` wide
-* The base spacing unit is `1.5rem`
+- The base spacing unit is `1.5rem`
-* The dashed border is `1px dashed #ffffff`
+- The dashed border is `1px dashed #ffffff`

-### Typography:
+### Typography

-* The base font size is `16px` and its HEX code is `#ffffff`
+- The base font size is `16px` and its HEX code is `#ffffff`
-* The base line-height for the site is `1.5`
+- The base line-height for the site is `1.5`
-* The main font family is Exo Web
+- The main font family is Exo Web

-### Colors:
+### Colors

-* The main background colour is `#222222`
+- The main background colour is `#222222`
-* The HEX code for the green brand colour is `#00cc00`
+- The HEX code for the green brand colour is `#00cc00`

 ## Requirements

-To receive a "Pass" grade for this project, your submission will need to satisfy the following criteria:
+To receive a “Complete” for this project, your submission will need to satisfy the following criteria:

-**Functional requirements:**
+### Development Workflow Requirements

+- Demonstrate effective organization of the project's root directory
+- Have a Git repository initialized in its root directory which is pushed to GitHub
+- Use a .gitignore to exclude unnecessary files/folders, and ensure that no unnecessary files/folders are erroneously committed to the repository
+- Contain an appropriate number of commits for the scope of the project
+- Contain a README.md file describing the project (e.g. technologies used, personal learnings, installation instructions, etc.) and is appropriately formatted with Markdown
+- Remove extraneous code and comments from files
+- Use Gulp for running build tasks such as minification, Sass compilation, and error checking
+- Contain a build directory with CSS and JS correctly compiled/transpiled and minified for production
+- Contain a package.json with all applicable fields completed

+### HTML Requirements

 Your project must:

-* Be built using WordPress as CMS
-* Contain a About page, an Archives page, and Submit a Quote page
-* Contain a blog post index page and a single view for blog posts
-* Contain a search results page and 404 page
-* Fetch an initial random post on the front page
-* Fetch additional random posts on the front page using the WP API
-* Display one item per page for the blog index and author archives, five items per page for category and tag archives, and ten items per page for search results
-* Accept new quote submissions from the front-end of the site using WP API (for logged in users only), and set those submissions to pending by default
-* Show a message to unauthenticated users on the "Submit a Quote" page that informs them they must log in to submit a new quote

-**General requirements:**
+- Contain syntactically-valid HTML5 code
+- Include all essential elements in the `<head>` of the document (e.g. doctype, title, charset, etc.)
+- Use semantically-appropriate HTML elements
+- Use an icon font

+### CSS Requirements

 Your project must:

-* Adequately reflect the designer's vision for the website
+- Translate the designer's overall vision for the website into code
+- Use appropriate CSS selectors (e.g. classes instead of IDs, no overly-specific selectors, etc.)
+- Use a CSS reset
-* Demonstrate effective organization of the project's custom theme directory
+- Demonstrate effective use of box model properties and values
-* Have a Git repository initialized in its root directory with an appropriately customized `.gitignore` file
-* Be pushed to GitHub (with all of your commits synced to it)
-* Contain a `README.md` file describing the project (e.g. technologies used, personal learnings, etc.)
-* Use Gulp for running build tasks, such as minification and error checking

-**WordPress requirements:**
+- Demonstrate effective use of typographic properties and values (e.g. font-family, font-style, text-transform, etc.)
+- Demonstrate effective use of flexbox properties and values for layout
+- Incorporate custom fonts using @font-face
+- Use Sass a pre-processor and make effective use of variables, mixins, and partials
+- Implement a mobile-first responsive layout
+- Optimize layout for all required breakpoints

+### JavaScript Requirements

 Your project must:

-* Use the `quotesondev-starter` WordPress theme as a base for building your project
-* Support default Posts and Page (no Comments)
-* Use a WordPress menu (configured through the admin interface) for the main site navigation
-* Include a custom page template for the "Archives" page that displays post, category, and tag archives
-* Include a custom page template for the "Submit a Quote" page
-* Properly enqueue CSS and JS files in the theme's `functions.php` file
-* Leverage the WP template hierarchy to generate required layouts for the website
-* Be validated with Theme Check

-**HTML requirements:**
+- Define variables where needed with let and const
+- Use functions to effectively organize code
+- Use consistent, descriptive variable and function names
+- Demonstrate effective use of control flow (loops, conditionals, etc.)
+- Use objects and arrays (and their built-in methods) to effectively work with data

+### jQuery Requirements

 Your project must:

-* Use the HTML5 doctype and semantic, syntactically-correct HTML5
-* Include all essential elements covered in class (e.g.`<meta charset="utf-8">`), and be dynamically populated with WordPress template tags where appropriate

-**CSS requirements:**
+- Wrap jQuery code in document-ready (use short-hand)
+- Use variables to store references to DOM elements wrapped in the jQuery object that are accessed more than once
+- Add event listeners with jQuery and respond to events appropriately in callbacks
+- Use jQuery to selectively add/remove or show/hide DOM elements
+- Use jQuery's "ajax" method to make asynchronous requests to APIs and handle success/failure responses appropriately

+### WordPress Requirements

 Your project must:

-* Make appropriate use of classes and IDs as selectors
-* Use a CSS reset (normalize.css is included with the `quotesondev-starter` theme)
-* Use Sass as a preprocessor, with CSS properly compiled and minified
-* Implement a layout using flexbox (no floats)
-* Demonstrate effective use of box model properties
-* Demonstrate effective use of CSS properties for altering the visual display of text (e.g. `font-family`, `font-style`, `text-transform`, etc.)
-* Incorporate custom fonts using `@font-face`

-**JS requirements:**

-* Make a `GET` request to a WP API endpoint using Ajax to dynamically add a new quote to the front page, and corresponding update the URL using the History API
-* Make a `POST` request to a WP API endpoint using Ajax to submit a new quote to the quote to the site
-* Clear the quote submission form and show an affirmative message when a quote is successfully submitted to the database
-* Show an error message when a quote is not successfully submitted to the database

-**RWD requirements:**
+- Use WordPress as a content management system (CMS)
+- Use a provided starter theme as the base for building a custom theme
+- Fill in all applicable fields in the comment block that describes a specific theme or plugin in the admin interface
+- Use a WordPress menu (configured through the admin interface) for the main site navigation
+- Use Gutenberg blocks to support content layout for all post types
+- Enqueue CSS and JS files properly in the theme's functions.php file
+- Leverage the WP template hierarchy to generate all required templates for the website
+- Wrap jQuery code in an IIFE to make "$" available in no-conflict mode
+- Validate theme files with Theme Check

+### Functional Requirements

 Your project must:

-* Be responsively designed using a mobile-first approach
-* Be optimized for 3 screen sizes: mobile, `min-width: 620px` and `min-width: 1080px`

-**Additional requirements:**

-* Be sure to test your project completely in all major browsers (Chrome, Firefox, Safari, Opera, Edge) when you think you’re finished

-**Stretch goals:**
+- Contain a static "About" page, styled appropriately (page.php)
+- Contain a static "Archives" page with a list of quote authors, categories, and tags, styled appropriately (custom page template)
+- Contain a Submit a Quote page with a functioning submission form for new quotes (custom page template)
+- Contain a blog post index assigned as the front page, styled appropriately (home.php)
+- Contain a single blog post view without comments, styled appropriately (single.php)
+- Contain a general archive (for categories, tags, etc.), styled appropriately (archive.php)
+- Contain a search results page, styled appropriately (search.php)
+- Contain a 404 page, styled appropriately (404.php)
+- Fetch an initial random post on the homepage, and fetch a new random post on the homepage on a button click using the WP REST API
+- Display one item per page for the blog index and author archives, five items per page for category and tag archives, and ten items per page for search results
+- Accept new quote submissions from the front-end of the site using WP REST API (for logged in users only), and set those submissions to pending by default
+- Show a message to unauthenticated users on the “Submit a Quote” page that informs them they must log in to submit a new quote
+- Make a GET request to a WP REST API endpoint using Ajax to dynamically add a new quote to the front page, and corresponding update the URL using the History API
+- Make a POST request to a WP REST API endpoint using Ajax to submit a new quote to the site
+- Clear the quote submission form and show an affirmative message when a quote is successfully submitted to the database
+- Show an error message when a quote is not successfully submitted to the database

+### Stretch Goals

 Want to challenge yourself?
 Your project could also:

-* Create a custom WP API endpoint with your custom field data included, rather than modifying the exist `post` endpoint (this would be considered a better practice)
+Create a custom WP API endpoint with your custom field data included, rather than modifying the exist post endpoint (this would be considered a better practice)

 ## Submission Instructions